ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 \begin{figure}
 \centering
 \includegraphics[width=0.99\textwidth]{Figures/lowerLeftPanel.png}
-\caption{Using a velocity flow model, the transformation between any two temporal time points within the DevCCF is possible.}
+\caption{The spatial transformation between any two time points within the DevCCF longitudinal developmental trajectory is available through the use of ANTsX functionality for generating a velocity flow model.}
 \label{fig:devccfvelocity}
 \end{figure}

-To continuously interpolate transformations between the different stages of the DevCCF atlases, a velocity flow model was constructed using DevCCF derived data and ANTsX functionality recently introduced into both the ANTsR and ANTsPy packages.
+To continuously interpolate transformations between the different stages of the DevCCF atlases, a velocity flow model was constructed using DevCCF derived data and functionality recently introduced into both the ANTsR and ANTsPy packages.
 Both platforms include a complete suite of functions for determining dense correspondence from sparse landmarks based on a variety of transformation models ranging from standard linear models (i.e., rigid, affine) to deformable